Eglwysbach 3 miles.

 This charming, eco-friendly property has been lovingly renovated by the current owners to create a warm and welcoming single-storey cottage suitable for a romantic retreat.

-There is a fantastic open plan living space incorporating a fitted kitchen, cosy and romantic dining area and relaxing seating area with a remote control electric fire.
+There is a fantastic open plan living space incorporating a fitted kitchen, cosy and romantic dining area and relaxing seating area with an electric fire.

 The double bedroom has been well presented and delightfully furnished to ensure a peaceful night's rest, whilst the shower room with underfloor heating and a walk-in shower is modern and contemporary.